AMWA-TV/is-11/docs/Behaviour - Server Side.md

 Debug information expressed through `debug` property SHOULD assist `no_signal` state and MAY assist the other states.

+## Status of Output

+An Output has the following states that describe the signal provided by associated Receiver(s) to this Output:
+- `no_signal` when there is no signal.
+- `signal_present` when the signal is present and stable.

+Debug information expressed through `debug` property SHOULD assist `no_signal` state and MAY assist the other states.

 ## Status of Sender

 A Sender managed with IS-11 has the following states: